 Currently, her good friend is walking in her honor and you can provide sponsorship in the name of Monica Patino, a survivor of Breast Cancer, who is still fighting every day and staying strong and finding peace.

 #AskHer – Atlantic Health System’s #AskHer campaign encourages you to ask the women you care about to schedule their annual screening mammogram, or take the initiative and do it for yourself.
 Early detection saves lives.
 (Atlantic Health Systems, 2020)

 WebMD – You can get a free mammogram every 1 to 2 years if you’re over age 40.
 (WebMD, 2020) and

 CDC – Find a Screening Program Near You (CDC, 2020)

 Importance of October 23 – wear PINK and show support all over the world!

-Fannytasticlife, ViBE – Fannytasticlife
+Fannytasticlife, Coping with feeling left out! – Fannytasticlife

 Check out Monica here on Fannytasticlife LIVE on Twitch – 21 Questions w/Monica Patino